mahlonsmith/Arborist-SNMP/README.md

 		exec( snmp )
 	end

 Please see the rdoc for all the mode types and error_at options.
+Per node "config" vars override global defaults when instantiating the monitor.

 ## License